HISPlayer/Unreal_Engine_Media_Player/README.md

  <br>

-<p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal video streaming plugin enables the introduction of new exciting use cases inside your Unreal Engine projects, such as live concerts, video items related to the game or new metaverse experiences. </p>
+<p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal Engine video streaming plugin enables the introduction of new exciting use cases inside your Unreal Engine projects, such as live concerts, video items related to the game or new metaverse experiences. </p>

 ## Features

-HISPlayer's Unreal Engine video streaming player is fully customizable and can implement any desired functionality.
+HISPlayer's Unreal Engine video streaming player is fully customizable and offers the possibilty to implement any desired functionality.
-Don't hesitate to contact us if you need specific and dadvanced features not supported yet.
+Don't hesitate to contact us if you need specific and advanced features not supported yet.

 We support the following features: